oplS17projects/FP3/README.md

                    (* 0.25 (+ (random) 0.1)))))
        (light (get-random-position) (emitted (get-random-color) (+ 0.25 (* (random) 0.25)))))))))
 	```
-- After, I created the SUN to stand at the middle of the universe (I thought it would be coller if I make the sun moves as well, so I moved its initial position from origin (0,0,0) to position (1,1,1)).
+- After, I created the SUN to stand at the middle of the universe (I thought it would be cooler if I make the sun moves as well, so I moved its initial position from origin (0,0,0) to position (1,1,1)).

 	```
 	(define sun (set-emitted